ryanwthomas/puzzlehuntemailserver/README.md

   <li>loops decreases every time inbox is checked</li>
   <li>Iterate over emails:
     <ul>
-      <li>if the email's time signature* is past a predetermined time, response with "puzzlehuntover.txt"</li>
+      <li>if the email's time signature* is past a predetermined time, response with /email_bases/puzzlehuntover.txt</li>
       <li>if email's payload needs to be accessed, iterate through parts of email; if the part is text, add to payload string </li>
-      <li>if subject line is "Team Registration", respond with either "registration_" and "error_preexisting", "success", "invalidteamname", "error_malformation"</li>
+      <li>if subject line is "Team Registration", respond with an email base from /email_bases/registration.
+Either "error_preexisting", "success", "invalidteamname", "error_malformation"</li>
-      <li>if subject line is "Answer Submission", respond with either "submission_" and "correct(_presolved)", "incorrect(_presolved)", "partial(_presolved)", "error_(unregistered,puzzledne,malformation)".
+      <li>if subject line is "Answer Submission", respond with an email base from /email_bases/submission.
+Either "correct(_presolved)", "incorrect(_presolved)", "partial(_presolved)", "error_(unregistered,puzzledne,malformation)".
 There is a hard coded portion of this code to handle a unique puzzle that was broken into parts but shared a title.</li>
       <li>if subject line is "Ask For Help", forward email's payload to a predetermined email </li>
       <li>if subject line is "Admin Command" and the sender is on the admin list, don't check the inbox anymore, but still finish processing current batch of emails</li>
-      <li>else, no subject matches. respond with "subject_dne"</li>
+      <li>else, no subject matches. respond with /email_bases/subject_dne.txt</li>
 </ul>
       </li>
   <li>if its predetermined that emails will be deleted or if the program is going to check the inbox again, mark all processed emails as "deleted" and then expunge inbox</li>